i-am-chirantan/Shadow-Gremlins-/README.md

 **15** 🎉 WOAHHHH!!!! 🎉 you made a pull request, Wait for it to get approved and merged 🤗🤗

 # 🎉🎉🎉🎉🎉🎉 ___HAPPY CONTRIBUTING!___ 🎉🎉🎉🎉🎉🎉

+# How to run

+1. **Install the dependencies**

+   pip install opencv-python

+   pip install pandas

+   pip install openpyxl

+   pip install pyzbar

+   pip install qrcode
+2. **Run Write_in_qr.py file**

+   A QR Code png fle will get generated
+3. **Run the Updating Excel Sheet .py**

+   video screen will show up.

+   Show the generated QR png image to the camera